acbsp/bonafide.guru/en/contents.rst

 (Srila Prabhupada press-conference, 16.07.
 75 San Francisco)

 What does it mean?
-It means that His guru Maharaja Bhaktisiddhanta Sarasvati Thakur is the beloved maid of Srimati Radharani, as it was already said above and He will replace Srila Prabhupada - Radharani, after 10.000 years, when His –Her play is finished.
+It means that His guru Maharaja Bhaktisiddhanta Sarasvati Thakur is the beloved maid of Śrīmatī Radharani, as it was already said above and He will replace Srila Prabhupada - Radharani, after 10.000 years, when His –Her play is finished.
 Srila Prabhupada is presently on one of the planets of this universe, where He continues to